 He served as Deputy Secretary-‐General and Chief of Staff of the UN under Kofi Annan.
 For six years before that he was Administrator of the UNDP, leading the UN’s development efforts around the world.
 He was later Minister of State in the Foreign Office, covering Africa and Asia, and was a member of Gordon Brown’s cabinet.
 Other positions have included vice-‐chairman of George Soros’s Investment Funds, as well as his Open Society Institute, a Vice-President at the World Bank and the lead international partner in a political consulting firm.
 He also has served as Vice-‐Chairman of the World Economic Forum.
 He began his career as a journalist at The Economist.

-He chairs or is on the Board of a number of non‐profit boards including the International Crisis Group, the Open Society Foundation and the Centre for Global Development.
+He chairs or is on the Board of a number of non‐profit boards including the International Crisis Group, the Open Society Foundation, the Children’s Investment Fund Foundation and the Centre for Global Development.
 He is a former Chair of the Royal Africa Society.

 He has also been a distinguished practitioner of the Blavatnik School of Government and was formerly a visiting distinguished fellow at the Yale Centre for the Study of Globalisation.
 He has a number of honorary degrees.
 He was knighted in 2007 for his contribution to international affairs.